wbarnha/metayaml-ng/README.rst

 Expression syntax
 -----------------

-Metayaml support any python valid expression.
+Metayaml supports any python valid expression.
 For this expression should be enclosed in brackets ${} or $().
 The first brackets is used for eager substitute and $() for laze.
 I.e. expressions in $() are applied after full read file and its include files but ${} during file read.